anntzer/defopt/README.rst

     def main(greeting, count=1):
         """Display a friendly greeting.

-        :param greeting: Greeting to display.
+        :param greeting: Greeting to display
-        :type greeting: `str`
+        :type greeting: str
-        :param count: Number of times to display the greeting.
+        :param count: Number of times to display the greeting
-        :type count: `int`
+        :type count: int
         """
         for _ in range(count):
             print(greeting)